DSgbemisola/Hands-on-Project-Working-with-a-real-world-data-set-using-SQL-in-PgAdmin/README.md

-# Hands-on-Project-Working-with-a-real-world-data-set-using-SQL-in-PgAdmin
+# Final-Project-Working-with-a-real-world-data-set-using-SQL-in-PgAdmin

-This is a Hands-on Project working with a real world data-set using SQL in PgAdmin
+This is a hands-on Project working with a real world data-set using SQL in PgAdmin

 # Software Used in this Lab